Frontier Internet Review 2021

 Unlimited data is especially important in today’s day and age as most of us continue to work, study, and play at home.
 If you’re like us, you’ve found that your data usage spiked in 2020.
 So not paying for extra data is definitely a blessing.

 Frontier service comes with a bunch of extra fees, including an equipment rental fee you can’t avoid paying.

 It used to be the case that Frontier was a unicorn among other ISPs thanks to its no-contract policy.
 You see, most ISPs require a one- or two-year contract for internet service.
-And now, unfortunately, you’ll need to sign a contract with Frontier to get its FiOS fiber internet.
+And now, unfortunately, you’ll need to sign a contract with Frontier to get its FiberOptic internet.